tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

 * Briefly explain what **classification** is.
 Indicate that **classification** is used to draw categorical conclusions about data.
 Instead of forecasting quantitative numbers, **classification** uses a binary (**true-positive**/**true-negative**) approach to predict categorical membership (i.e. will the outcome be of type A or type B).

   * Communicate that **classification** models can be used to identify a loan applicant as credit worthy or a credit risk.
+Tell students that they will be learning how to perform classification using, all of which will be explained in more detail in upcoming activities.

+    * Logist/Linear Regression

+    * Support Vector Machines

+    * Nearest Neighbor

 * Highlight to students that **classification** models have drastically improved financial efforts to properly classify applicants, predict market decline, and classify fraudulent transaction or suspicious activity.